packit/packit.dev/content/docs/Configuration/upstream/copr_build.md

 ```

 With this configuration, you'll get builds in all stable fedora releases
-(excluding rawhide) and the CentOS stream.
+(excluding rawhide) and the CentOS Stream.

 ## Target-specific configuration

 You can define a specific build configuration for different targets (chroots in
 context of Copr).
-For example, there are packages that are architecture
-specific and not available for all architectures.
+For example, there are packages that are architecture-specific and not available for all architectures.
 Or you may want [modules](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/8/html/installing_managing_and_removing_user-space_components/introduction-to-modules_using-appstream)
 enabled for builds in CentOS Stream 8.

 [Copr allows specifying additional packages, modules and repos](https://python-copr.readthedocs.io/en/latest/client_v3/proxies.html#project-chroot) for individual targets.